21 Relatable Animal Moments That Prove They’re Just Like Us, But Funnier

 6. When the camera catches you mid-thought, but you still look kinda professional.

-Dr. Temple Grandin, a noted animal behavior expert, emphasizes that understanding animal antics can enhance our relationship with pets.
-She suggests that observing their behaviors closely can reveal their emotional states and needs.
+Understanding animal antics can enhance our relationship with pets.
 “Building a bond with animals involves recognizing their quirks and responding positively,” she states.

 By engaging in activities that stimulate their natural behaviors, like play, we can improve their happiness and health.
 Grandin recommends using toys that mimic prey movement to enhance a pet's playful instincts.